tytydraco/yessleep/out/My_cat_saved_my_life_twice_from_something.md

 “God, I’ve missed you,” he sobbed.

 It was the first time he seemed to acknowledge what happened.
-He leaned.
+He leaned in.
 Kissed me gently on the lips.
 He hugged me, and that cheap familiar cologne scent filled my nostrils.
 I felt a tear go down my cheek.
 I missed this.
 He leaned closed, and I felt his breath in my ear as he whispered the words that snapped me awake.

 “You should come with me.”